Marceillo/eco-shave/README.md

 12. On Heroku, enter a unique application name, choose your region, and click 'Create app':

-13. I used thePostgres database provided by Code Institute, [PostgresSQL](https://dbs.ci-dbs.net/) in the LMS course material.
+13. I used the Postgres database provided by Code Institute, [PostgresSQL](https://dbs.ci-dbs.net/) in the LMS course material.

-* Press "Reveal Config Vars" and add "DATABASE_URL" as key and enter the postgres URL, which has been sent by email, as the value.
+* Press "Reveal Config Vars" and add "DATABASE_URL" as the key and enter the Postgres URL, which has been sent by email, as the value.
-* Addistionally, add the "DISABLE_COLLECTSTATIC" key with a value of "1" as a second config var.
-This is nessesary for the later implementation of the Cloudinary API.
+* Additionally, add the "DISABLE_COLLECTSTATIC" key with a value of "1" as a second config var.
+This is necessary for the later implementation of the Cloudinary API.

 14. In GitPod, create an env.py file in the top-level directory with the following content: